 - Loss of consciousness

-If you suspect that someone has overdosed on a sleeping pill, you should seek help immediately.
+If you suspect that someone has overdosed, you should seek help immediately.
 An overdose can be reversed, but time is often of the essence, and it is best if you contact emergency authorities immediately.

 Sleeping Pill Addiction Treatment

 Sleeping pill addiction treatment often takes multiple forms.
-First, you will likely need help breaking the dependency and addiction to sleeping pills.
+First, you will likely need help breaking the dependency and addiction.
 With proper guidance, you can learn to taper down the number of pills you take and allow your body to return to a natural state of equilibrium.
 Working with counselors and sleep specialists can help you in this regard.

-However, sleeping pill addiction treatment will likely require that you address the underlying issues that caused a person to become addicted to a sleeping pill in the first place.
+However, sleeping pill addiction treatment will likely require that you address the underlying issues that caused a person to become addicted to a medication in the first place.
 There are many ways that a person can be assisted when it comes to sleeping issues.
 These include:

-- Working with a trained professional on sleep hygiene strategies.
-Sleep hygiene is the idea that people need to develop appropriate habits that can help them sleep better.
+- Sleep hygiene strategies: Working with a trained professional on developing appropriate habits that can help them sleep better.
 This includes limiting screen time, getting into bed at the same time every night, avoiding your bed until it is sleep time, and more.

-- Addressing the underlying physical issues that are causing someone to have a difficult time sleeping.
+- Physical contributors: Addressing the underlying physical issues that are causing someone to have a difficult time sleeping.
 This may include addressing underlying hormonal or pain issues.

 While a sleeping pill addiction can be difficult to combat, there is hope.
 Sleeping pill addiction can be cured, and at Granite Recovery Center, we offer a variety of programs, including a mental health program, residential treatment program and intensive outpatient assistance.
 You or your loved ones do not have to suffer from any addiction for longer than necessary.
 If you need help, we are here to offer our services.
 Please call us today and talk with one of our kind and caring professionals.